-From ancestral homes dating back to pre-Revolutionary War times to opulent mansions that celebrated the prosperity of business magnates during the Industrial Revolution, the Hudson Valley is full of impressive historic homes.
+From ancestral homes dating back to pre-Revolutionary War times to opulent mansions that celebrated the prosperity of business magnates during the Industrial Revolution, Upstate New York’s Hudson Valley is full of impressive historic homes.

 Just 25 miles north of the Big Apple, the Lyndhurst Mansion sits on 67 acres overlooking the Hudson River.
-The imposing limestone building’s sharp angles, narrow hallways, and limited natural light make it one of the most notable examples of Gothic architecture in the United States.
+This Tarrytown mansion is an imposing limestone building of sharp angles, narrow hallways, and limited natural light, making it one of the most notable examples of Gothic architecture in the United States.
 But the average American may recognize it as the spooky setting for movies like House of Dark Shadows and series like 7 Deadly Sins and The Blacklist.

 Explore the history, art, and architecture of the former country home of “robber baron” Jay Gould on an hour-long classic tour of Lyndhurst.
 For some of the best views in Tarrytown, take the Backstairs Tour, which allows guests to climb to the fifth-floor observation tower, where you can look out over the Hudson River and see all the way to Manhattan on a clear day.

 Built on the highest point in Pocantico Hills, Kykuit is an impressive four-story ivy-covered brick mansion surrounded by 87 acres of beautifully terraced grounds overlooking the Hudson River.
-Four generations of Rockefellers enjoyed the home as a summer getaway and winter weekend retreat.
+Four generations of Rockefellers enjoyed this Tarrytown mansion as a summer getaway and winter weekend retreat.
 This uniquely named mansion is derived from the Dutch word for “lookout,” and it’s easy to understand the inspiration when you gaze out at the wide Hudson River lined with evergreen firs and colorful maples and elms.

-While some historic mansions in the Hudson Valley allow visitors to explore the grounds independently, Kykuit can only be seen via a guided tour.
+While some Hudson Valley historic sites allow visitors to explore the grounds independently, Kykuit can only be seen via a guided tour.
 Tour options range in length.
 Allow at least 2 hours to explore Kykuit, and if you’re interested in viewing the manicured grounds, be sure to select a tour that provides that option.